mitesh1612/blog/src/data/blog/observability-03-traces.md

 - **Propagation is everything.** If trace context does not cross service boundaries, you have single-service traces pretending to be distributed.
 Check your headers.
 - **Name spans well.** Low-cardinality, descriptive names.
 Dynamic values go in attributes.
 Same cardinality rules as metrics.
 - **Add attributes generously.** Unlike metric labels, span attributes handle high-cardinality values fine.
 Add the context that makes debugging possible.
 - **Sample in production.** 100% trace collection is expensive.
-Use head-based sampling with error bias, or tail-based sampling in the collector.
+Use parent-based head sampling for predictable volume, or tail-based sampling in the collector when you need to keep slow/error traces.
 - **Connect the three signals.** Trace IDs in logs, exemplars on metrics, shared export pipeline.
 The value multiplies when they connect.

 Distributed tracing is where the "three pillars" metaphor stops being a conference talk slide and starts being a practical debugging workflow.
 A log line leads you to a trace.
 The trace shows you where the time went.
 Metrics confirm whether it is an isolated event or a pattern.
 That loop — from alert to trace to root cause — is the payoff of wiring these three signals together through OpenTelemetry.